Eric Gore-Browne

 Gore-Brown was seconded to the King's African Rifles in December 1913.
 He served with the Rifles in the First World War, during which he was promoted to captain in April 1915.
 He was wounded in action on 21 September 1915 at Longido in German East Africa.
 He was evacuated 70 miles by stretcher and mule cart to where he was treated for his wounds.
 Upon his recovery he trained troops in Nairobi and was decorated with the Croix de guerre for his work in training troops in Nairobi and other places in East Africa.
 He had returned to active service by early 1918, where he commanded the fort at Namacurra in Portuguese East Africa.
 The fort came under attack from 1–3 July by a superior German force commanded by Paul von Lettow-Vorbeck.
 Seeing little option but to retreat, Gore-Browne ordered an orderly withdrawal of his forces toward a wide stream where he hoped to take up stronger defensive positions on its opposite bank.
 However, the retreat was not orderly and the troops under his command panicked.
 In the chaos nearly half of his force were either shot by the pursuing German forces, drowned, or were attacked by crocodiles.
 Gore-Browne himself drowned during the rout.

+Cricket career

+While in India, he made a single appearance in first-class cricket for the Europeans cricket team against the Parsees at Poona in the 1912/13 Bombay Presidency Match.
+Batting twice in the match, he was dismissed for 12 runs by M. D. Parekh in the Europeans first innings, while in their second innings he was dismissed without scoring by J. N. Elavia.